Beware, telephone fraudsters are particularly active at the moment

 Dominik Müller

-Over the last few days, Lucerne police have received around 40 reports of suspected telephone fraudsters at work.
+In the last few days, the Lucerne police have received around 40 reports of suspected telephone fraudsters at work.
 According to a police statement, they pretended to be police officers or claimed to be from the public prosecutor's office or employees of a bank.

 The fraudsters were successful in three cases in the canton of Lucerne.
 The amount of the offense amounts to several tens of thousands of francs.
 The police are warning against these fraudsters - and have published tips on how to protect yourself: